 Who will get custody of the children?

 The court prefers for parents to create their own plan for custody.
 If both parents cannot agree on a plan, the court will try to determine what is in the best interest of the child.
 This determination is not based on who is the “better parent,” but rather on which parent is best able to care for the child, encourage continuing contact and visitation with the other parent, and other factors, such as a history of abuse or addiction.
 There is no set custody plan that the court implements – neither parent is given priority for custody (for example, mothers do not automatically get more time than fathers).
-Rather, the court encourages an equal timeshare between both parents, if possible.
+Rather, the court encourages an equal share of time between both parents, if possible.

 Grandparents also have rights to see their grandchildren that can be enforced under certain situations.
 We can help you understand your rights if your ability to see your grandchildren has been terminated.